jlintz/LrGeniusAI/README.md

 - **🤖 AI-Powered Tagging & Describing:** Uses advanced LLMs to accurately recognize image content, generate metadata, and provide detailed descriptions of your photos.
 - **🔍 Semantic Free-Text Search (Advanced Search):** Find images naturally through descriptive queries (e.g., *"Red sports car parked in front of a garage"* or *"Sunset over the mountains"*).
 LrGeniusAI automatically creates a relevance-sorted Collection in Lightroom based on your prompt.
+- **📸 Image Culling:** Group similar photos into bursts or near-duplicate stacks, automatically pick the strongest frames, and create Lightroom collections for picks, alternates, reject candidates, and optional duplicates.
 - **☁️ Local & Cloud Models:** Full support for local AI models via **Ollama** and **LM Studio**, as well as integration with cloud providers like **Google Gemini** and **Vertex AI**.
 - **🎨 Customizable Prompts & Temperature Control:** System prompts for the AI can be added, edited, and deleted directly within the Lightroom Plug-In Manager.
 Use the temperature slider to control whether the AI should be highly creative or strictly consistent.
 - **📝 Photo Context (Contextual Info):** Provide manual hints to the AI before analysis (e.g., names of people or specific background details) that aren't immediately obvious from the image itself.
 This can be done via a popup dialog or directly in Lightroom's metadata panel.